Arijeet-10/railway-booking-app/README.md

+md
-# RailEase
+# Indian Rail Connect

-RailEase is a Next.js application for searching, viewing, and booking train tickets, enhanced with AI-powered smart route suggestions.
+Indian Rail Connect is a Next.js application for searching, viewing, and booking train tickets in India, enhanced with AI-powered smart route suggestions.

 ## Getting Started